EricssonResearch/coap-pubsub-profile/draft-palombini-ace-coap-pubsub-profile.md

   Are you sure this comment should be in this section?
 To a subscriber, yes, the set of all signers keys are returned (see {{subs-profile}} section: "The AS2 response contains a "cnf" parameter whose value is set to a COSE Key Set, (Section 7 of {{RFC8152}}) i.e. an array of COSE Keys, which contains the public keys of all authorized Publishers...").
 If you did mean it for publishers, I don't see why.
 -->
 - the following fields from the Authorization Response (Section 3.2 of {{I-D.ietf-ace-key-groupcomm}}):
-  * 'profile' set to "coap_pubsub"
+  * 'profile' set to "coap_pubsub", as specified in {{iana-profile}}
   * OPTIONALLY 'scope', set to a CBOR array containing:
     - the broker's topic as first element, and
-    - the string "publisher" if the client is an authorized publisher and "subscriber" if the client is an authorized subscriber, as second element
+    - the string "publisher" if the client is an authorized publisher, "subscriber" if the client is an authorized subscriber, or a CBOR array containing both, if the client is authorized to be both.
 - the following fields from the Key Distribution Response (Section 4.2 of {{I-D.ietf-ace-key-groupcomm}}):
   * 'kty' identifies a key type "COSE_Key", as defined in {{iana-ace-groupcomm-key}}.
   * 'key', which contains a "COSE_Key" object (defined in {{RFC8152}}, containing: